mi-parkes/sphinx-diagram-connect/README.md

-# Enhanced integration between Sphinx documentation, PlantUML, and DrawIO diagrams
+# Enhance Your Sphinx Documentation with Dynamic Diagram Links

+---

+## Unlock Seamless Navigation Between Diagrams and Documentation

-`sphinx_ref_in_plantuml_hyperlinks` is a [Sphinx](https://www.sphinx-doc.org/en/master/index.html) extension that automatically resolves references (links) created using the `std:ref:` syntax within [PlantUML](https://plantuml.com) and [DrawIO](https://pypi.org/project/sphinxcontrib-drawio/) diagrams.
-This allows you to link elements in your  diagrams to corresponding sections or elements in your Sphinx documentation, enhancing navigation and information flow.
+`sphinx_ref_in_plantuml_hyperlinks` is a powerful [Sphinx](https://www.sphinx-doc.org/en/master/index.html) extension designed to create intelligent, clickable links within your [PlantUML](https://plantuml.com) and [DrawIO](https://pypi.org/project/sphinxcontrib-drawio/) diagrams.
+By automatically resolving `std:ref:` syntax, this extension allows you to effortlessly connect elements in your diagrams directly to relevant sections or components within your Sphinx documentation.
+This means enhanced navigation, improved information flow, and a more interactive experience for your readers.

+---

+### See It in Action: Dynamic References in PlantUML

+Imagine clicking on a diagram element and being taken directly to its detailed explanation in your documentation.
+This is precisely what `sphinx_ref_in_plantuml_hyperlinks` enables.

 ![](https://mi-parkes.github.io/sphinx-ref-in-plantuml-hyperlinks/_images/refInPlantuml.png)

-## Example of Use
+This example demonstrates how `std:ref:` syntax within your PlantUML code becomes a live hyperlink in your rendered documentation:

 ```rst
 .. uml::